CelinaHall/mario-review/README.md

 #Super Mario World Review

+This review is currently based on the Super Mario world which actually my very own first video game that leads me to a different platform and version.
+Somehow, I manage to find the recent reviews and wanted to share it with you all.
+But, why do I end in this category?

+Well, I’m playing Super Mario world when my husband asks me a favor where to buy an [ecigarettes](https://github.com/swannodette/om) for his new habit.
+I have intention to do that, but well, it helps since I got here and found the game’s review.
+Read the details below.

 This is a rather detailed review of Super Mario World for the Super Nintendo.
 The review features 53 videos, interactive components, and lots of information on the game.
 It was an experiment and a way to get some more ClojureScript and [Om](https://github.com/swannodette/om) under my belt.

 ##cropping-app